acoustic-content-samples/sample-node-red-contrib-wch/README.md

 This module provides a set of [Node-RED](http://nodered.org) nodes which integrate with Acoustic Content (formerly Watson Content Hub).
-The main goal of these nodes is to make it even simpler to integrate with Acoustic Content, as all [API][Content Hub API] calls are nicely wrapped by the given nodes.
+The main goal of these nodes is to make it even simpler to integrate with Acoustic Content, as all [API][Acoustic Content API] calls are nicely wrapped by the given nodes.